LucaVazz/DualisWatcher/dualis_documentation.md

-# Dualis API

-> "You call this an API?!
-This is an abomination!"
->
+# Dualis: Structural Documentation

 > Well, yeah...
-Dualis was definitively not meant to be used this way, but do I give the impression that I care about that at all?
+Dualis was definitively not meant to be used this way, but do I really give the impression that I care about that at all?

-This document deliberately is only a MWE for handling the Dualis-Application.
+This document is very hacky and the contained assumptions are prone to break at any time.

 ### General Behaviour